Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: introduction

 Quantum machine learning techniques based on the direct processing of quantum data on quantum processors can substantially reduce the measurement costs, including quantum principle component analysis \cite{lloyd2014}, quantum autoencoders \cite{romero2017,bondarenko2020,zhang2021}, certification of Hamiltonian dynamics \cite{wiebe2014,gentile021}, quantum reservoir processing \cite{ghosh2019}.
 Moreover, quantum neural networks based on parametrized quantum circuits, measurements and feed-forward can process large amounts of quantum data, to detect non-local quantum correlations with reduced measurement and computational efforts compared to standard characterization techniques \cite{farhi2018,cong2019,beer2020,kottmann2021,gong2023}.
 A key requirement for employing quantum neural networks to characterize noisy quantum data produced by near-term quantum hardware is the tolerance to errors due to decoherence and gate infidelities.

 The characterization of non-local correlations in quantum states is of key importance to condensed matter physics.
-It is required for the classification of topological quantum phases of matter \cite{pollmann2010,chen2011} and for understanding new strongly correlated materials \cite{sachdev2011} such as high-temperature superconductors \cite{wang2016}.
+It is required for the classification of topological quantum phases of matter \cite{pollmann2010,chen2011,deleseleuc2019,semeghini2021} and for understanding new strongly correlated materials \cite{sachdev2011} such as high-temperature superconductors \cite{wang2016}.
 Classical machine learning tools for the recognition of topological phases of matter have recently been studied, uncovering phase diagrams from data produced by numerical simulations \cite{carrasquilla2017,vannieuwenburg2017,greplova2020} and measured in experiments \cite{rem2019,bohrdt2021,kaming2021,miles2023}.
 Moreover, quantum many-body states belonging to topological quantum phases have been prepared on quantum computers using exact matrix product state representations \cite{smith2022}, unitary quantum circuits \cite{satzinger2021}, and measurement and feed-forward \cite{iqbal2023}.
 Properties of topological phases have been probed on quantum computers by measuring characteristic quantities \cite{smith2022,azses2020} such as string order parameters (SOPs) \cite{perez-garcia2008,pollmann2012}.
+The detection of topological phases can be enhanced via the processing of measurement data on a classical computer \cite{cong2022}.
 Classical machine learning algorithms have been shown to classify topological quantum phases from classical shadows formed by randomized measurements \cite{huang2022}.
 However, the rapidly increasing sample complexity with system size remains an outstanding problem for such approaches.